 Support in making an Informed Decision about Home Education

-If parents want to be supported in making an informed decision about if and how starting home education or on another issue they are welcome to contact Simone de Hoogh ‘ECHA Specialist in Gifted Education’, Qualified Coach and Parenting Consultant and experienced home-educator herself for a Free Introductory Talk by phone/ Skype or in person to explore if she could be of support for you.
+If parents want to be supported in making an informed decision about if and how to start home education or on another issue they are welcome to book a Free Introductory Talk with PowerWood’s founder Simone de Hoogh ‘ECHA Specialist in Gifted Education’, Qualified Coach, and Parenting Consultant and experienced home-educator herself by Zoom to explore if she could be of support for you.